blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/ADHD/FileAudit/FileAudit.md

 ## Step 1: Creating the File

-First, we will need to create the file.
+First, we will need to create the file.<br>
 From File Explorer, please navigate to the C drive on the class VM and create a folder called 'Secrets'.

 This can be done by navigating to the top-level directory of the C drive, right-clicking in the empty space then selecting New > Folder.